-Over the last decade or so, the portability of oxygen concentrator machines has changed dramatically.
+Over the last decade or so, the portability of oxygen concentrator machines and equipment has changed dramatically.
 Currently, there are units weighing less than five pounds on the market.
 Lightweight oxygen units allow people who require oxygen to be much more mobile and active than in the past.
 The quality of life for these patients has therefore significantly increased.

 Portable Oxygen machines do not require stored oxygen to work, unlike oxygen tanks.
 That means they don’t ever run out of oxygen or have to be refilled.
 They also are much less risky than a tank, since the liquid or gas oxygen contained in tanks have the ability to leak, leaving patients without oxygen in times of need.
 Instead, the machines take in air from the surrounding atmosphere, remove nitrogen from it, and produce oxygen.
 The oxygen then leaves the concentrator for patient use.